Landmark Federal Court Decision On Wireless Radiation Human Exposure Limits

 The Natural Resources Defense Council (NRDC) Amicus

-The Natural Resources Defense Council (NRDC), joined by mayors and local officials from Maryland, Massachusetts, Michigan, California, and Hawaii, argued that the FCC failed to fulfill its legal duty to conduct environmental review before reaffirming its 1996 limits.
+The Natural Resources Defense Council (NRDC), joined by mayors and local officials from Maryland, Massachusetts, Michigan, California, and Hawaii, argued that the FCC failed to fulfill its legal duty to conduct an environmental review before reaffirming its 1996 limits.
 The brief detailed how the agency ignored substantial evidence showing harm to birds, bees, and plants, despite being legally required to consider environmental effects.

 “Numerous scientific studies were available to the FCC if it had taken its environmental review responsibilities seriously,” the NRDC brief stated.
 “Instead, the FCC stuck its head in the sand and did not even mention many of these studies of potential environmental harm in its 2019 order.”